 EARTHLY BLESSINGS UNDER THE KINGDOM

-The thought of people living on earth as subjects of God’s Kingdom may seem strange to many Bible believers who think of all those saved as being in heaven.
+The thought of persons living on earth as subjects of God’s Kingdom may seem strange to many Bible believers who think of all those saved as being in heaven.
 The Bible shows that only a limited number go to heaven and that those who will live forever on earth will be a great crowd of unlimited number.
-(Psalm 37:11, 29; Revelation 7:9; 14:1-5) That God’s Kingdom under Christ will fill the earth and reign over it is shown by a prophecy in the Bible book of Daniel.
+(Revelation 14:1-5; 7:9; Psalm 37:11, 29) That God’s Kingdom under Christ will fill the earth and reign over it is shown by a prophecy in the Bible book of Daniel.

 It is this Kingdom and the Scripturally supported hope of everlasting life on a cleansed and beautified earth that Jehovah’s Witnesses wish to tell you about.
 Millions now living and many, many millions now in their graves will have opportunity to dwell therein forever.
 Then, under the Thousand Year Reign of Christ Jesus, Jehovah’s original purpose for creating the earth and putting the first human pair on it will be realized.
 This earthly Paradise will never become boring.
 Just as Adam was assigned work in the garden of Eden, so humankind will have challenging projects in caring for the earth and the plant and animal life on it.
 They “shall long enjoy the work of their hands.”—Isaiah 65:22, Revised Standard Version; Genesis 2:15.